testpossessed/jsBuilder/README.md

 });
 ```

 Once you have the factory you can use the **create** method to get instances of SingleObjectBuilder or CollectionBuilder.
-Both types of builder support fluent usage all methods except one return the builder to support chaining.
+Both types of builder support fluent usage, all methods except one return the builder to support chaining.

 ```javascript
 // to get a SingleObjectBuilder